fukurosan/Jhaystack/docs/clustering.md

 > ## Naive Bayes

 Naive Bayes is a supervised probabilistic classification algorithm that can be used for text classification.
 Typical use cases are spam filters, sentiment analysis or categorization of texts like news articles or blog posts.
 Using either a provided training dataset or a training function the cluster will create a document classification index that can be used for filtering information at query time.

+The getClusterData() function will return a map object where each key is a category and each value an array of numbers specifying the index of the document in the data source.

 This strategy does not require a built index.